 A cellarman in Germany in the 1700s would have worked with the beer or wine industry.
 A cellarman could have helped keep the vats of beer or wine in good repair; the cellarman would know when and how to transfer the beer or wine out of the vats or barrels.
 A cellarman could have also looked after the stock of wine in a cellar.

-My great grandfather Wolfgang Gaistdorffer was born about 1730 in Grossapach, Germany, which is in the state of Wurttemberg.
+My great-grandfather Wolfgang Gaistdorffer was born about 1730 in Grossapach, Germany, in the state of Wurttemberg.
 Germany.
 Parts of this area of Germany are still producing wine today.

 What Is a Cellarman?